firecat53/keepmenu/README.rst

 - Hide selected groups from the default and 'View/Type Individual entries' views.
 - Keepmenu runs in the background after initial startup and will retain the entered passphrase for `pw_cache_period_min` minutes after the last activity.
+- Configure the characters and groups of characters used during password generation in the config file (see config.ini.example for instructions).
+  Multiple character sets can be selected on the fly when using Rofi.
 - Optional Pinentry support for secure passphrase entry.

 License